EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 ---
 <details>
-<summary> EXPERIMENT 14: Bandwidth Limiting and Restoring Digital Signals <summary>
+<summary> EXPERIMENT 14: Bandwidth Limiting and Restoring Digital Signals</summary>

 **INTRODUCTION**
 * Demonstrates how transmission media (wires or fiber) act as filters that distort digital signals by removing their high-frequency harmonics.